aayushi173/EV-Charging-Toronto/README.md

  Used coefficients from the SVM model to calculate the weighted score.

- OUTPUT: Top 5 parking locations to convert to EV Charging stations.
+ OUTPUT: Top 5 parking locations to convert to EV Charging stations (stored in a csv file at "../Data/DataProcessing/sorted_result.csv").